 On June 25, 2013, President Obama signed Executive Order 13646 creating a new President's Advisory Council on Financial Capability for Young Americans.
 The Council will advise the President and the Secretary of the Treasury on how to promote financial capability among young Americans and encourage building the financial capability of young people at an early stage in schools, families, communities, and the workplace and through use of technology.
 These recommendations will contribute to the nation's future financial stability and increase upward economic mobility.
 Strengthening the financial capability of our young people is an investment in our nation's economic prosperity.
-The Council will seek to identify ways to:

 Click here for the blog announcing formation of the new Council.

 PACFCYA Overview and Fact Sheet

 To access the webcast and material from the March 10, 2014 Council meeting, please use this link: March 10, 2014

 To access the webcast and materials from the October 2, 2014 Council meeting, please use this link: October 2, 2014